 Leadership continuity is also clear.
 The current headteacher is Sarah Merritt (listed as Miss S Merritt on the school website), and she is named as headteacher in the most recent inspection report.

-This review focuses on the latest published Key Stage 2 outcomes in this profile (2024).
+This review focuses on the latest published Key Stage 2 outcomes in this profile (2025 dataset).

 Reading 107, mathematics 107, grammar, punctuation and spelling 108.